 There is a small garden on the riverbank of the River Thurne which is 60` wide with space for 3/4 fishermen, with lawn and trees, we enjoy uninterrupted panoramic views and the sun from late morning to sunset!
 The whole family can enjoy their holiday in this peaceful location.
 Most of the garden has non slip decking made from recycled plastic bottles so it doesn`t splinter, the gaps between each board are 4mm.
 We have left the other side of the boat dyke as lawn.
 The garden is fenced in on three sides.

-We have erected a large tackle store which has a bait fridge with freezer compartment, light, power point, bait tables, ground bait buckets, etc. It is locked with three padlocks but we do not take responsibility for anything kept inside the tackle store.
+We have erected a large tackle store which has a bait fridge with freezer compartment, light, power point, bait tables, ground bait buckets, etc. It is locked with two padlocks but we do not take responsibility for anything kept inside the tackle store.
 We have also placed a 500 watt floodlight on the holiday cottage which illuminates the garden and river using a switch in the Lounge.

 We have a large four wheeled trolley to take your luggage, fishing tackle to / from your car.